AcademySoftwareFoundation/rez/docs/source/configuring_rez.rst

 Supported Configuration File Types
 ====================

 Rez supports both YAML configuration files and Python configuration files.

-You may prefer Python files if you need vary and of your configuration settings based on your current platform.
+You may prefer a Python based configuration file if you need to vary your configuration settings based on your current platform.

 Settings Merge Rules
 ====================